THOTHSM/Movie-RecommendationSystem/README.md

+## Movie recommendation system

-## Movie_recommendation System
+## Goal
+The goal of this project is to create a personalized movie recommendation system that suggests movies to users based on the ratings they provide and the preferences of other similar users.
+The system aims to enhance the user experience by providing relevant movie recommendations through collaborative filtering techniques, utilizing both item-based and user-based approaches.

-# Creating a Recommender System to show personalized movie recommendations based on ratings given by a user and other users similar to them in order to improve user experience.
+### Creating a Recommender System to show personalized movie recommendations based on ratings given by a user and other users similar to them in order to improve user experience.

-# Summary of Movie Recommendation System
+#### Summary of Movie Recommendation System

 1. **Loading and Preprocessing Movie Data:**
    - The **movies** dataset was loaded, and the **genres** column was split into individual genres for each movie.